vinceskahan/v5wiki/forecasting.md

 Monitor the log to see what is happening.
 The log should include messages about each type of forecast as it starts.
 After the first archive interval, each forecast should download/generate, and the forecast data should be displayed in the forecast skin.

+The 'forecast' skin should be disabled after you have verified that the forecasts work, and you no longer need to see the examples.
+This is especially true if you are running weeWX on a low-end system.
+The 'forecast' skin generates pages that illustrate many different ways of formatting forecasts.
+On a production system, you will probably only want one or two forecasts, typically embedded in one of your normal reports.

 ## Customization

 There are two approaches to using forecast data in your templates: (1) include a pre-configured `forecast_*.inc`, and/or (2) use the `$forecast` variables.